 City Center really knows how to bring the holiday cheer to DC.
 This downtown area has seasonal decor year-round but they go all out for the holiday season.
 This impressive 75-foot tree is one of the largest in the city, decorated with more than 150,000 lights and 4,500 ornaments.

 Want to stay for dinner?
-I recommend Centrolina, Fig and Olive, or recently reopened DBGB for one of the best burgers I've had.
+I recommend Centrolina, Fig and Olive, or Seven Reasons.

 Light Up the Wharf, kicks off the holiday season at The District the Saturday after Thanksgiving.
 The waterfront transforms into a winter wonderland with thousands of twinkling lights.